Glossary of Music Tuning Definitions

 Moment of Symmetry (MOS)

 A MOS scale is a linear scale which also has something called Myhill’s property.
-MOS scales have the property that a given interval size played on a keyboard will have a more predictable pattern of intervals as mapped to a span of keys.
-Linear scales with two chromatic step sizes always have Myhill’s property, but not all scales with two chromatic step sizes have it.
+MOS scales have the property that a given interval size played on a keyboard will have a more predictable pattern of intervals as mapped to a span of keys, or to a dyad shape on an isomorphic keyboard.

-Myhill’s property means that for any given number of scale degree steps, when considering every possible starting point in the scale, the steps span no more than two sizes of interval.
+Myhill’s property means that for any given number of scale degree steps, when considering every possible starting point in the scale, the steps span no more than two different sizes of the interval.
 As an example, in quarter comma meantone with 12 notes, at every position in the scale, 7 scale degrees span one of two possible intervals.
 In this case both are fifths: the meantone fifth and the wolf fifth.

 Nonoctave Tuning